AmazingPhysicsForAll

 Faraday's Discoveries

-Firstly, he was the first scientist to demonstrate the principle of electric motor and dynamo.
-Secondly, he introduced new concepts like magnetic induction and magnetic field in physics.
-Thirdly, he made great discoveries in electro chemistry too.
+Firstly, he was the pioneering scientist who demonstrated the principles of both electric motors and dynamos.
+Additionally, he introduced major concepts such as magnetic induction and magnetic fields into the field of physics.
+He also contributed notable discoveries in electrochemistry.

 Bookbinder to Scientist

-Eventually, Faraday became the director of the Royal Institution.
+Over time, Faraday advanced to become the director of the Royal Institution himself.

 Oersted's Discovery

-In 1820, Hans Christian Oersted, professor of physics at the university of Copenhagen, discovered that when a magnetic compass was placed near a current-carrying wire, it turned quickly and stayed right angle to the wire.
-Oersted discovered that a current-carrying wire produced magnetic effect.
+In 1820, Hans Christian Oersted, a physics professor at the University of Copenhagen, discovered that placing a magnetic compass near a wire carrying an electric current caused the compass needle to quickly turn and align at a right angle to the wire.
+This showed that a current-carrying wire generates a magnetic effect, and the revelation greatly surprised the scientific community.

 The First Electric Motor

-While experimenting on this, Faraday successfully demonstrated the principle of electric motor.
+While experimenting on Oersted’s accidental discovery, Faraday successfully demonstrated the concept of electric motor.
 He built a simple apparatus using a container, a magnet, mercury, and a battery.
 When he turned the switch on, ah, the hanging wire started moving in rapid circles around the magnet.

 The first electric motor was born in 1821.
-However, it took 10 more years to demonstrate the principle of dynamo.
+However, it would take another decade for Faraday to demonstrate the principle behind the dynamo.

 Magnetic Induction